MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD07_LAB_MANUAL.md

 3. Use Entity Framework to retrieve data.

 4. Manipulating data using Entity Framework.

+5. Run the application.

 #### Task 1: Create a repository